Clavicle Fracture Open Reduction and Internal Fixation

 Open reduction and internal fixation (ORIF) is a type of surgery used to stabilize and heal a broken bone.
 You might need this procedure to treat your broken collarbone (clavicle).

-The clavicle is a long thin bone located between your ribcage and the shoulder blade.
-Different kinds of injury can damage this bone, causing it to fracture into 2 or more pieces.
+The clavicle is a long thin bone located between your ribcage (sternum) and the shoulder blade (scapula).
+It is the bone that connects the arm to the body.
+It is also called the collarbone.
+Different kinds of injury can damage this bone, causing it to break (fracture) into 2 or more pieces.
 Most often, this happens along the middle of the bone.
 In some cases the bone breaks near where it attaches to the ribcage.
 Or near where it attaches to the shoulder blade.

 In certain types of clavicle fractures, your clavicle has broken, but its pieces still line up correctly.
 In other types of fractures (displaced fractures), the injury moves the bone fragments out of alignment.

 If you fracture your clavicle, you might need ORIF to bring your bones back into place and help them heal.
 During an open reduction, orthopedic surgeons reposition your bone pieces surgically back into their correct alignment.
 In a closed reduction, a doctor physically moves the bones back into place without surgically exposing the bone.

 Internal fixation is the method of physically reconnecting the bones.
 This method uses special screws, plates, wires, or nails to position the bones correctly.
 This prevents the bones from healing abnormally.
 The entire procedure often takes place while you are asleep under general anesthesia.

 Why might I need a clavicle fracture open reduction and internal fixation?

 Certain health conditions may make fracturing your clavicle more likely.
 For example, having weak, brittle bones (osteoporosis) increases the risk of clavicle fracture in many older adults.